 His work seems mysteriously more tempting than it did when you first met.
 Discussions about the future are off-limits.
-In fact, he doesn’t seem interested in discussing much at all.
+In fact, he has no desire to discuss much of anything at all.
 His body’s with you, but you’re not at all sure about his mind.

 Why DO men commit?

 Before we look at why men lose interest in a woman, we need to understand why any of us make, and then continue, an emotional commitment.
 Be warned, this conversation is not in the least bit romantic.
 Love is NOT enough to keep a connection going.

 There are three factors driving commitment:~

 - his satisfaction with you and the relationship